 Attempting to translate your LearnDash site from an outdated translation file will lead to translation changes failing to be made.
 Make sure you download the latest pot file and then modify that file accordingly for the best results.

 In some cases, languages have different versions, like for example with the Spanish language from Mexico and Spain.
 You have to be especially cautious to select the right file since each version will have its own and will be considered as its own language by WordPress.
 If your LearnDash site localization is set to, for example, es_MX, then that setting will not pull any information from your es_ES translation files, even if generally speaking they are the same language.

 Correctly Name and Save Your File

 To avoid issues with incorrect file names or folders to ensure your LearnDash translation files are in the following folder path, with the file names that include locale code, as seen here:

 You should also ensure your hyphens and underscores are in the right places, as seen here:

 Bottom LineAre you running a LearnDash site created for a multilingual audience?
 Check out this tutorial to seamlessly manage translations on your website and make your site friendly for all.
 Click To Tweet

 Running a multilingual LearnDash site with translations used to be a challenging task.
 However, new tools such as the ones mentioned above have made the process easier to achieve.
-For more assistance setting up and configuring translations for your LearnDash website, contact the WooNinjas team.
+Multilingual sites that require very specific translation features can also be set up with carefully implemented LearnDash customization.